kyiv-districts-guide

 Most of the cultural and historical sites are located on the right bank of the Dnipro river.
 Here are some top recommendations:

 1. St. Sophia’s Cathedral: This UNESCO World Heritage site is a stunning example of Byzantine architecture and features impressive mosaics and frescoes.
-Nestled in the city’s heart on the right bank, its historical ambience is best explored through a private Old Town Kyiv tour.
+Nestled in the city’s heart on the right bank, its historical ambiance is best explored through a private Old Town Kyiv tour.

 2. Independence Square: Known locally as Maidan Nezalezhnosti, this central square is a popular gathering place and was the site of the 2014 Ukrainian Revolution.
 A significant starting point for explorations of the city.
 Most of the private guided tours of Kyiv commence from this iconic locale.